JocysCom/ShellScripts/README.md

 ## How transform configuration files outside the Visual Studio?

-You can drop XmlTransfrom.bat + XmlTransform.cs script files into any folder, which contains projects and solutions.
+You can drop _XmlTransfrom.bat_ and _XmlTransform.cs_ script files into any folder, which contains projects and solutions.

 ![https://raw.githubusercontent.com/wiki/JocysCom/XmlTransform/Images/FolderList.png](https://raw.githubusercontent.com/wiki/JocysCom/XmlTransform/Images/FolderList.png)

-If you start XmlTransform.bat then it will execute XmlTransform.cs C# script, which will:
+If you start _XmlTransform.bat_ then it will execute _XmlTransform.cs_ C# script, which will:

-1. Search for all configuration files it can find by using pattern [App|Web].<Environment>.config
+1. Search for all configuration files it can find by using pattern _[App|Web].<Environment>.config_
 2. Offer you the choice to which environment you would like to switch your projects.
-3. After your choice, it will transform all configuration files for all environments and update App.config or Web.config to environment of your choice.
+3. After your choice, it will transform all configuration files for all environments and update _App.config_ or _Web.config_ to environment of your choice.

 ![https://raw.githubusercontent.com/wiki/JocysCom/XmlTransform/Images/Console.png](https://raw.githubusercontent.com/wiki/JocysCom/XmlTransform/Images/Console.png)